 1. Marina Bay Sands Observation Deck

 If you are visiting Singapore, you don’t want to miss taking a great photo of the city’s imposing skyline.
 There are many locations that offer great views.
-However by far the best one is atop of the Marina Bay Sands hotel that a good reason to visit itself or just to look at from all different directions with its beautiful architecture.
+However by far the best one is atop the Marina Bay Sands hotel, which is even great to visit itself or just to look at from all different directions with its beautiful architecture.

-There is a 25 S$ entrance fee involved in getting up there – unless you are a hotel guest.
-You can try your luck and may get to the observation deck for free (like me), check out this post to find out how.
+There is a 23 S$ entrance fee involved in getting up there – unless you are a hotel guest.

 2. Little India

 Strolling around colorful and happening Little India district should be one of the things to do even on your shortest stay in Singapore.
 You may also choose this area to stay as it offers some of Singapore’s cheapest hotel rooms.
 Little India offers not just some of the city’s most authentic local food, it’s also interesting to walk along the streets and spot the fortune tellers and their parrots, flower vendors selling garlands of jasmine, beautiful Hindu temples, art galleries and Bollywood record shops – not to mention the gaily painted buildings all over the place that are iconic to Singapore.